-Foundational awarenessbuilding about the value and role of peers can help overcome barriers

-Respondents also indicated several barriers that are foundational to organizational culture and leadership: e.g., peers are not brought to the table to be part of decision-making, non-peer and leadership staff do not understand the value of peers.
+Foundational awarenessbuilding about the value and role of peers can help overcome barriers to organizational culture and leadership: e.g., peers are not brought to the table to be part of decision-making, non-peer and leadership staff do not understand the value of peers.
 In contrast, infrastructural or advanced implementation barriers (e.g., billing, recruitment) were less frequently identified.